KittFiev/MToon-Multishader/README.md

 # MToon-Multishader
 An add-on for the VRM MToon shader.
 Offers multiple texture and color channels for advanced material animation on 3d VSF format vtube models <br>
+This is a modified version of Suvidriel's MToon Multitexture.
+Reduced the number of texture samplers due to GPU limitations and added additional channels for Shade and Emission.
+Additionally, new Decal textures section for things like tattoos/stickers/markings. <br>
  <br>
 [MToon_Multishader.zip](https://github.com/KittFiev/MToon-Multishader/files/11852889/MToon_Multishader.zip) <br>
  <br>